 Cash and Cash Equivalents

 Cash and cash equivalents include all monies in banks and highly liquid investments with original maturities of less than three months.
+The Organization has no cash equivalents as of June 30, 2017 and 2016.

 Property and Equipment